 Past paint stripping technologies were based on this same chlorinated solvent, synonymously called Methylene Chloride.
 This is a chemical that I personally would stay away from utilizing to remove paint and powder coating, with all the safer alternatives available today.

-There is good news, we at Miles Chemical Solutions, provide a variety of eco-friendly, Green type stripping solutions for stripping paint, varnish removers and to remove powder coating.
+There is good news, eco-friendly, Green type stripping solutions for stripping paint, varnish removers and to remove powder coating are available.

 Best regards, Sam